 305. Genetics.
 Biol.
 105 or 112 (or the equivalent).
 (4).
 (NS).

 This course is designed for students who are majoring in the natural sciences, or who intend to apply for admission to medical or dental school.
-Students who have an interest in genetics but who do not intend to concentrate in a science area may find another course, Human Genetics 324, which emphasizes the societal aspects of genetics, more appropriate.
+Students who have an interest in genetics but who do not intend to concentrate in a science area may find this course unsuitable for their needs.
+Another course, Human Genetics 324, emphasizes the societal aspects of genetics and is more appropriate for these students.
 Enrollment in Biology 305 requires some prior knowledge of basic genetics.
 The course is oriented toward molecular genetics and is divided into three segments: nature and properties of genetic material, transmission of genetic material, and function and regulation of genetic material.
 In each of these segments, the emphasis is on the current state of knowledge in the field.
 Every year the lectures are changed to keep pace with the rapidly changing aspects of the field of genetics.
-There are three hours of lecture a week plus one discussion section directed by teaching assistants.
-The discussion sections are used primarily to expand on and review the lecture material, but new material is also presented.
-(Grossman, Rizki)
+There are three lectures a week plus one discussion section directed by teaching assistants.
+The discussion sections are used primarily to expand on the lecture material, but new material is also presented.
+(Stein, Blumer)

 The major objective of this course is to provide upper level undergraduates and beginning graduate students in biology, physiology, cellular and molecular biology, pharmacy, biological chemistry, pharmacology, toxicology, nutrition, physical education, microbiology, bioengineering, and other related areas of biology with an appreciation of the molecular aspects basic to metabolism in plants and animals.
 Emphasis is placed upon the physiological and dynamic rather than upon the morphological or structural aspects of molecular biology.
 Biochemistry is defined in the broad sense, i.e., that organizational level of biology as described in molecular or chemical terms.
 This course is directed toward those contemplating a career in some aspect of experimental biology, including medicine, dentistry, and other professional areas.
 The general subject matter includes amino acids, structures of protein, enzymes, carbohydrates, lipids, energetics, and the basic metabolism of biological systems.
 The course is taught according to the methods of the Keller Plan, i.e., it is a self-paced, personalized system of instruction.
 Students interact according to their own schedules with undergraduate proctors chosen according to interest and ability to teach biochemistry to undergraduates.
 The course is divided into logical units of material, and students are expected to master the content of each unit.
 Upon the student's satisfaction that the unit material has been mastered, the student requests a quiz from a proctor.
 Upon successful completion of material on the quiz, the student is permitted to continue to the material of the next unit.
 Grades are assigned according to number of units successfully completed by the end of the term, plus a factor derived from a combination of the midterm and final exam.
 Each quiz is graded immediately upon its completion by both the proctor and the student.
 This system is designed to take into consideration different rates of individual learning as well as to eliminate unhealthy competition among students.
 Proctors are available to help students approximately 60 hours per week.
 Several lectures dealing with biochemical topics are given by the instructor.
 Material covered in these lectures represents an extension of information in the course and is not the subject of examination.
 (Beyer)